Kold007/BDA-Final-Project/README.md

 # BDA-Final-Project
-This repository will contain code on our final exam project in BDA.
+This repository contains code on our final exam project for BDA.